catdeal3r/boltcli/DEVELOPEMENT.md

 ## Subheading
 blah blah:
 - blah blah
-`
+CONTEXTEND
 and so on.
 These files submitted by the user and CONTEXT may be arranged in any which way.
-If the user asks to generate something into a file, simple end your response with 'OUTPUTFILE', then a newline, then the file name and contents.
+If the user asks to generate something into a file, simply end your response with 'OUTPUTFILE', then a newline, then the file name and contents, and finally end with 'OUTPUTFILEEND'.
 E.g. If a user ask to generate a coffee tutorial into `coffee-tutorial.md`, output this at the end of the file:
 OUTPUTFILE
 coffee-tutorial.md
-`
 # Coffee Tutorial

 blah blah blah ...
+OUTPUTFILEEND

 Important points:
-- Do no reply to this message.
+- Do not reply to this message.
 - Always output something to the user other than the OUTPUTFILE.
+- If a user asks for a file output, don't duplicate the contents of the file to be outside of the OUTPUTFILE heading.
+- If a user asks for a file output, say "created file" instead of "heres the code for a file ..."
 - If the user doesn't ask for a file output, do not create the OUTPUTFILE heading.
 - If a user asks to edit a file, take that file input and output the edited version into the OUTPUTFILE heading.
 - Never output anything after the OUTPUTFILE.